anandbyrla/Compucorp/README.md

 > Installation Steps
+> - Download the zip file or clone the source files
 > - Open the "Appearance" menu from admin menu and intall the theme or drop the file “sites/all/themes” with FTP
 > - Open the "Appearance" menu.
 Locate the newly installed theme and click on Enable and set default.
 > - Add content for member and blogs